Ehlers-danlos syndrome Q79.6

 Group A (diseases in which the primary structure of collagen types and their processing is disturbed).
 This group includes:

-• Classical EDS (previously type I): Autosomal-dominant inheritance; deficiency of collagen type V (90%), whose gene COL5A1 is mapped on chromosome 9q34.2-q34.3.
-Rarer are mutations of the gene COL1A1 on chromosome 17q2133.
+• Classical EDS (previously type I): Autosomal dominant inheritance; deficiency of collagen type V (90%), whose gene COL5A1 is mapped on chromosome 9q34.2-q34.3.
+Mutations of the COL1A1 gene on chromosome 17q2133 are rarer

-• Cardiac EDS (collagen I)
+• Heart valve EDS (collagen I)

 Group C (This group includes subtypes in which the function of the myomatrix, which forms the boundary between muscle and extracellular matrix, is affected.